bravetechnologycoop/brave-alert-lib/README.md

 Create a new `Client` object with valid default values unless they are overridden by the values in the given `overries` array

 **overrides (object):** Any custom values to use for the new `Client` object other than the defaults

+## `googleHelpers` functions

+A collection of functions providing authentication for PA.

+### paGetPayload(googleIdToken)

+Gets payload contained in a given Google ID token.
+If the Google ID token is invalid, this will throw an Error.

+An ID token is deemed valid if:
+- It isn't expired
+- It was created for PA
+- It was signed by Google
+- It is for a Brave Google account
+- It contains email and name fields

+**googleIdToken (string):** ID token as given from Google.
+Should be retrieved using `paGetTokens`.

+**Returns:** Payload information contained in the provided ID token.
+More information can be read in this [Google documentation](https://cloud.google.com/docs/authentication/token-types#id).

+### paGetTokens(googleAuthCode)

+Gets tokens (Google access token and Google ID token) from Google using an authorization code.
+If the authorization code is invalid, then this function will throw a `GaxiosError`.

+**googleAuthCode (string):** Authorization code from Google retrieved in the frontend application (PA).

+**Returns:** Object containing access token (googleAccessToken) and ID token (googleIdToken).

+### paAuthorize(req, res, next)

+Express middleware function to authorize a request to a PA API call.
+Attempts to authorize the request using a submitted Google ID token in the body of the request.
+The criteria for a valid Google ID token is defined under the `paGetPayload` function.

+**req (Request):** The Express Request object.
+Should contain googleIdToken in the body of the request.

+**res (Response):** The Express Response object.

+**next (function):** The next function to run if this request is authorized.